haani-niyaz/devops-journal/_drafts/2016-07-07-learning-angularjs-part-2.markdown

 ## Requirements

-Lets create a checklist of what we want to achieve:
+Lets create a checklist of what we want done:

-1. The page should show the price per book tab (by default)
+1. The page should show the price per book (default tab)
-2. The **price** tab should be active (by default)
+2. The **price** tab should be actively selected
 3. The **description** panel should be hidden until **description** tab is clicked.
 4. When we click on any tab it should be active and the the respective panel should be displayed.